umbraco/UmbracoDocs/Umbraco-Uno/Going-live/index.md

 - Latitude
 - Longitude

-You can reach the general SEO under your home page > Settings > General.
+You can reach the general SEO under your home page > Settings > SEO.

-There is more documentation about SEO at these pages [General settings](../Uno-pedia/Settings/General-Settings/index.md/#SEO) and [Specific settings](../Uno-pedia/Settings/Specific-Settings/#SEO)
+Learn much more about how to reap all the benefits of the SEO configuration on your Umbraco Uno project on the [SEO](../SEO) articles.

 ## Newsletter